einbahnstrasse/Goldford-MTEC1003/labs/07/lab-07-part3-nesting.md

 Amazing!
 You typed one open bracket, and it kindly autofills the closing bracket that you'll need later.

-Now, type `return` and see what happens:
+Now, press `return` and see what happens:

 {% highlight js %}{